Gilligan's Island: Spin-offs and timelines

 The New Adventures of Gilligan is a Filmation-produced animated remake that aired on ABC on Saturday mornings from September 7, 1974, to September 4, 1977, for 24 episodes (16 installments airing in 1974–75 and eight new ones combined with repeats in 1975–76).
 The voices were provided by the original cast except for Ginger and Mary Ann (both were voiced by Jane Webb).
 Dawn Wells could not participate because she was in a touring production.
 An additional character was Gilligan's pet, Snubby the Monkey.

 Gilligan's Planet is an animated science-fiction version produced by Filmation and starring the voices of the Gilligan's Island cast, save for Tina Louise (Dawn Wells voiced both Mary Ann and Ginger).
 In a follow-up to The New Adventures of Gilligan, the castaways escape from the island by building a spaceship and get shipwrecked on a distant planet.
-Only 12 episodes aired on CBS between September 18, 1982 and September 3, 1983.
-In the episode "Let Sleeping Minnows Lie", they travel to an island, get shipwrecked there and Gilligan observes, "First we were stranded on an island, then we were stranded on a planet and now we're stranded on an island on a planet."
+Only 13 episodes aired on CBS between September 18, 1982, and September 3, 1983.
+In the episode "Let Sleeping Minnows Lie", they travel to an island and get shipwrecked there, and Gilligan observes, "First we were stranded on an island, then we were stranded on a planet, and now we're stranded on an island on a planet."

-Reunions and documentaries

-Good Morning America featured a Gilligan's Island reunion presided over by guest host Kathie Lee Gifford on November 26, 1982.
-The entire cast was present, except for Jim Backus who was unable to attend but appeared via a live video remote from Los Angeles.

-All seven of the original cast members (along with Sherwood Schwartz) reunited on television for one last time on a 1988 episode of The Late Show with Ross Shafer.

-In the Baywatch episode "Now Sit Right Back and You'll Hear a Tale" (S02E16), first aired in February 1992, Bob Denver and Dawn Wells re-take their original roles in a sequence dreamed by the lifeguard Eddie Kramer.
-The Baywatch co-creator, Douglas Schwartz, is a nephew of Sherwood Schwartz.
-The episode was written by Lloyd J. Schwartz, a son of Sherwood.

-Gilligan's Island: Underneath the Grass Skirt is a 1999 documentary featuring Denver and Louise.

-E!
-True Hollywood Story presented a backstage history of the show in 2000, featuring interviews with some of the stars or their widows.

-Surviving Gilligan's Island (2001) is a docudrama in which Bob Denver, Dawn Wells and Russell Johnson reminisce about the show.